nmkhan096/ask-my-resume-rag/README.md

 🚀 Key features 🚀:
 - A **sidebar** to:
-  - Select the LLM model to use (
+  - Select the LLM model to use (LLaMA 3.3 8B/70B, Gemma 9B)
   - Filter which resume sections to search (e.g., Projects, Skills, Education)
   - Adjust the number of context chunks retrieved